Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Reflected Brownian motions with a wall

-The Lemma follows from applying the Andr\'eief identity \eqref{andreief} to equation $(6)$.
+Finally part (ii) of the lemma follows from applying the Andr\'eief identity \eqref{andreief} to the righthand side of equation $(\ref{ibp_eq})$.
 Part (i) of the Lemma is the same except that there is no integration by parts in $x_1$ so that the condition $f_i(0) = 0$ is not required. \end{proof}